Radiological warfare: Dirty bombs

 A far lower-tech radiological weapon than those discussed above is a "dirty bomb" or radiological dispersal device, whose purpose is to disperse radioactive dust over an area.
 The release of radioactive material may involve no special "weapon" or side forces like a blast explosion and include no direct killing of people from its radiation source, but rather could make whole areas or structures unusable or unfavorable for the support of human life.
 The radioactive material may be dispersed slowly over a large area, and it can be difficult for the victims to initially know that such a radiological attack is being carried out, especially if detectors for radioactivity are not installed beforehand.

-Radiological warfare with dirty bombs could be used for terrorism, spreading or intensifying fear.
+Radiological warfare with dirty bombs could be used for nuclear terrorism, spreading or intensifying fear.
 In relation to these weapons, nation states can also spread rumor, disinformation and fear.

+Radiological assassination

+The death of British-naturalized Russian defector Alexander Litvinenko in London is widely believed to be assassination via polonium poisoning and on the order of the Russian FSB.
+Polonium is also suspected as the cause of death for Yasser Arafat, Yuri Shchekochikhin, Lecha Islamov and Roman Tsepov.

+Attacks on nuclear facilities

+In 1981, the Israeli Air Force bombed the unfinished Osiraq Nuclear Reactor in Iraq.

+In 2007, the Israeli Air Force bombed an unfinished Syrian nuclear reactor at the Al Kibar site.

+In July 2023, during Russia’s invasion of Ukraine, Russia was accused of preparing to bomb the Zaporizhzhia nuclear power plant in Ukraine, in order to use the nuclear reactors as dirty bombs.

+In June 2025, during the Iran–Israel war, the Israeli Air Force bombed Iranian nuclear facilities including the unfinished Arak heavy water reactor and multiple uranium enrichment sites.

+On June 22, 2025, during the Iran–Israel war, the United States Air Force and United States Navy bombed three nuclear facilities in Iran, including uranium enrichment sites.